OxfordCityCouncil/opendata/README.md

 * Preview works really well for smaller .csv datasets and for geojson datasets - user friendly
 * Files without preview (i.e. too large) give the option to download as a button
 * Really quick and simple to upload files
+* Can add markdown files as sources for additional/supporting information (which can be linked via JKAN)

 ## Issues